General Electric: The Losing Streak Continues (GE) | Comtex SmarTrend

 General Electric: The Losing Streak Continues (GE)

-General Electric (NYSE:GE) traded today at a new 52-week low of $7.27.
-This new low was reached on below average trading volume as 9 million shares traded hands, while the average 30-day volume is approximately 76.7 million shares.
+Shares of General Electric (NYSE:GE) traded at a new 52-week low today of $6.30.
+Approximately 19.3 million shares have changed hands today, as compared to an average 30-day volume of 76.4 million shares.

 General Electric Company is a globally diversified technology and financial services company.
 The Company's products and services include aircraft engines, power generation, water processing, and household appliances to medical imaging, business and consumer financing, and industrial products.